eblocker/eblocker/eblocker-ui/README.md

 If you run the Icapserver as described in the [eblocker README](../README.md), you should be able to access the UI at [localhost:3000](http://localhost:3000/).

+### Build package for debugging

+To quickly build a package that is better suited for debugging on the eBlocker, run:

+    mvn -am -pl eblocker-ui -P quickrun clean package

+The unit tests are not run and the JavaScript code is not obfuscated.